 Propiconazole is rapidly absorbed by the assimilating parts of the plant, mostly within one hour of treatment.
 It is transported acropetally (upwards) in the xylem.
 This systemic translocation contributes to good distribution of the active ingredient within the plant tissue.

 Propiconazole is a member of the DMI-fungicides group (demethylation inhibitors) these materials act on the fungal pathogen inside the plant at the stage of first haustoria formation and stop disease development by interfering with sterol biosynthesis in fungal cell membranes.

-The injection treatment is not a universal CURE, however it will extend the life of the tree, and is effective for inhibiting the disease in uninfected or newly infected trees.
+The injection treatment is not a universal CURE, however, it will extend the life of the tree and is effective in inhibiting the disease in uninfected or newly infected trees.
 Designed for use on high-value trees in your landscape, trees should be selected for preventive treatment based on the risk of the disease pressure.
 The chemical residual in the tree is effective for about 24 months and preventive re-treatment should be considered and applied within the second and third year.
 Trees that were infected and are in a weakened condition should be retreated the following year.

 Injection with the Chemjet Tree Injectors provides your trees with a very effective micro injection booster shot with a volume of 10 mils propiconazole and 10 mils of water providing very effective results with each injector placed roughly every 3″ around the base of the tree(this is a guideline as the base may be wider than the dbh) no more than 6″ above the soil line.
 If flare roots are visible they are excellent to use for injection.
 The Macro system provides very high dilution applications (eg: a 16-inch diameter tree requires 160 mils of the prescribed fungicide, mixed with 16 liters of water.
 This is a very high dilution rate representing a few parts per million dosages)